fomightez/blast-binder/README.md

 ------

-***BLAST: a software suite.***
+***BLAST: Basic Local Alignment Search Tool (BLAST+) command-line applications.***

-This repository is for running BLAST in Jupyter environment provided by [MyBinder.org](https://mybinder.org/).
+This repository is for running BLAST+ in Jupyter environment provided by [MyBinder.org](https://mybinder.org/).
-Additionally, having BLAST working inside the Jupyter environment with interactive Python adds some convenient features that are illustrated.
+Additionally, having BLAST+ working inside the Jupyter environment with interactive Python adds some convenient features that are illustrated.
 A utility script for moving command line-based BLAST results into Python is demonstrated.

 -------